feather-design-system/feather-design-system/docs/Components/GettingStarted/README.md

 npm install @featherds/styles
 ```

-After this package installs you will need to check out our [Theme Setup](#theme-setup) section which will have more details on how to get the styles working.
+After this package installs, check out our [Theme Setup](#theme-setup) section which contains further details on how to integrate into your project.

-When it comes time to install components each of our component pages has the package name they are contained in displayed at the top of the page just before the `<H1>`.
+When it comes time to install components, each of our component pages has their published package name displayed at the top of the page just before the title `<H1>`.

 ![Buttons page example of package text location](./images/button-package.png)